elasticio/elasticio.github.io/content/_guides/mapping-data.md

 {% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/error-json.png" title="Error in input JSON" %}

-> **Note** You can switch between *Developer* and *Integrator* modes during the design of integration flow but not after the flow is published.
-To change the mapping mode a new draft version of a flow must be created.
+> **Note** You can switch between *Developer* and *Integrator* modes during the
+> design of integration flow but not after you publish it.
+To change the mapping
+> mode, create a new draft version of a flow.

 ## Array-to-array Mapping

-Now you can map not just individual objects, but entire arrays in the *Integrator mode*.
-[Array-to-array mapping](#array-to-array-mapping) was only possible in the *Developer mode* before.
-If you saw arrays in *Integrator mode*, you would get the following message:

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/old-array-to-array.png" title="No array mapping" %}

-Obviously, the mapping result will also be an array.
-The mapper will take objects from the original array, and map them to the resulting array.
-Note that mapping of arrays has following limitations:
+You can map the incoming array values with an outgoing array fields, we call this an array-to-array mapping.

+You can use both **Integrator** or **Developer** modes to map array structure.
+However, when you have complex array-to-array case we recommend using the developer mode since the Integrator mode has certain limitations.

-- It is only possible to map data from objects inside arrays
+*   You can map data from objects inside the arrays.
-- It is impossible to map properties from objects located in multiple arrays
+*   You can't map properties from objects located in multiple arrays.
-- If you map an array in *Integrator mode*, the mapping will not be saved if you switch to *Developer mode*, and vice-versa.
+*   Due to complexity and limitations, when you map array-to-array Integrator mode, the mapping will not be saved if you switch to Developer mode and, vice-versa.

-Here is an example of array mapping:
+When in Integrator mode, the system checks if the incoming array has properties to map.
+If not then the previous step is disabled.

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/mapper-08.png" title="No array mapping" %}
+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/mapping-array-step-disabled.png" title="Disabled step in array mapping" %}

+Alternatively, when there are array parameters to map you can access the incoming data fields.

+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/mapping-array.png" title="Array mapping" %}

+> For complex cases of array-to-array mapping we recommend switching to Developer
+> mode where you can write extensive JSONata expressions and use data from
+> different arrays simultaneously.

 ## Related links